pvatsa/pvatsa.github.io/README.md

  4. [T04.Tele-medicine platform](C01/T03/P000.Cover) - A custom web-RTC based video consultation platform integrated with the Hospital ERP
  5. [T05.ERP Cloud Collaboration](C01/T03/P000.Cover) - A platform that extends a SAGE ERP into the cloud and leverages video conferencing and cognitive features to unlock business value.
  6. [T05.Micro-financing](C01/T03/P000.Cover) - A platform that allows small businesses to apply and manage micro-loans with an AI driven credit scoring engine.
- 7. [T05.AI Powered Assessments](C01/T03/P000.Cover) - a video based assessment
+ 7. [T05.AI Powered Assessments](C01/T03/P000.Cover) - an assessment platform that uses video analytics for hiring and
  8. [T05.AI Driven Compliance Verification](C01/T03/P000.Cover)